trytouca/trytouca/examples/python/05_python_ml_pipeline/README.md

 spread of classes and hence the easiness of classification, with larger values making the task easier.

+> Side Note: We are ignoring potential class imbalance issues here for
+> simplicity: In the real-world, the number of stage-3 cases would be much
+> smaller than other cases.
+Achieving a distribution similar to real-world
+> datasets would require a few extra steps that are beyond the scope of this
+> blog post.

 ## Model 1: A Logistic Regression with Four Labels

 Our first idea is to fit a logistic regression model to classify the records